carlosmaid/BeaconSecurity/README.md

 - /bs find radius - Look for the nearest grid specified radius.
 Then you can add them using the command /bs add or delete /bs rem
 - /bs add GridName|EntityId - Add a grid to the list indestructible
 - /bs rem GridName|EntityId - Remove the grid from the list indestructible
+- /bs buildon - Overrides flag IndestructibleNoBuilds for specified grid in the list indestructible (removes the ban on building)
 - /bs clear - Clearing the list

 ##Config variables